ekartashov/roo-conport-modes/docs/frameworks/sivs-architecture.md

 ## Overview

-The Strategic Insight Validation System (SIVS) is the third core component of Phase 4, designed to ensure the quality, relevance, and applicability of knowledge before it's used in decision-making or implementation.
+The Strategic Insight Validation System (SIVS) is designed to ensure the quality, relevance, and applicability of knowledge before it's used in decision-making or implementation.
 While KDAP focuses on planning and AKAF focuses on adaptation and application, SIVS focuses on validation - systematically verifying that knowledge meets quality standards and is appropriate for use in specific contexts.

 SIVS addresses a critical challenge in knowledge-driven systems: the risk of applying incorrect, outdated, or misaligned knowledge.
 The system provides a comprehensive validation framework that can: